Walmart's Prime Day Sale is ending soon—save on Beats, TVs and Apple Watches

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us a commission.

-Today's last-chance Walmart deals are some of the best we've seen all year.
-The mega retailer is dishing out deep discounts as part of its Amazon Prime Day 2022 rival sale, and the savings are nothing short of spectacular.
+The mega sale Amazon Prime Day 2022 is official over as of yesterday, but you can still snag some last-minute Walmart deals on a wide variety of great items.
 Stay right here for all the best Walmart deals on Reviewed-approved brands like Ninja, Shark, Apple and Samsung.

 There’s more where this deal came from.
 Sign up for Reviewed’s Perks and Rec newsletter and we’ll keep ’em coming every Sunday through Friday.